 The entire hotel – including four events and functions spaces – is available for exclusive use.

-The Westin Perth is the city’s newest five-star hotel (opening April 2018).
+The five-star Westin Perth opened in April 2018.
 Conveniently located on Hay Street, just 300 metres from central Perth’s shopping and entertainment, the hotel is an easy walk to the new Elizabeth Quay waterfront precinct, which opened in January.

 Offering 368 guest rooms and suites, the Westin wears its art on its sleeve with a striking interior design by Melbourne’s BAR Studio featuring more than 2,000 artworks throughout the hotel.